Jay Smith (basketball)

 Jay Steven Smith (born June 21, 1961) is an American college basketball coach.
-He currently serves in an administrative role for the men's basketball team at Eastern Michigan University.
+He currently serves in an administrative role for the LSU Tigers men's basketball team.
 He was a former head coach at Grand Valley State University (1996–97) and Central Michigan University (1997–2006).
-He has also been an assistant coach at the University of Michigan and the University of Detroit.
+He has also been an assistant coach at the University of Michigan, Eastern Michigan University, and the University of Detroit.

 Playing career

-As of 2023, Smith still reigns as the all-time scorer in Michigan High School Athletic Association (MHSAA) basketball history, after a head-spinning 2,841-point career at Mio-Au Sable High School in Mio, Michigan.
+As of 2026, Smith still reigns as the all-time scorer in Michigan High School Athletic Association (MHSAA) basketball history, after a 2,841-point career at Mio-Au Sable High School in Mio, Michigan.
 Of note, this was before the three-point shot.
 There is a road named after him in Mio, "Jay Smith Drive".
 In April 2019, Smith was named Michigan's "Retro Mr. Basketball 1979" by the Basketball Coaches Association of Michigan (BCAM).
 Michigan's Mr. Basketball was not formally given out until 1981, so the BCAM went back and named a "Retro Mr. Basketball" for every year from 1920 through 1980.
 Smith set the Michigan single-season scoring record with 952 points in the 1978–79 season.
 His record was surpassed in the 1984–1985 season by Mark Brown of Hastings High School, who scored 969 points.
 (Brown's 2,789 points are second all-time in state history to Smith) Smith's 952 points are still the third most all-time in a single-season in state history.
 Smith played one year of college basketball at Bowling Green State University, before transferring and playing the final three years of his career at Saginaw Valley State University.